tgirlcloud/easy-hosts/README.md

 - `easyHosts.autoConstruct`: If set to true, the module will automatically construct the hosts for you from the directory structure of `easyHosts.path`.

-- `easyHosts.path`: The directory to where the hosts are stored, this *must* be set.
+- `easyHosts.path`: The directory to where the hosts are stored, this *must* be set to use `easyHosts.autoConstruct`.

 - `easyHosts.onlySystem`: If you only have 1 system type like `aarch64-darwin` then you can use this setting to prevent nesting your directories.